typedcsslab/typedcssx/readme.md

 All types are property(camelCase): String | Number.
 The compiler assigns px to number unless there is an exception.

+The className property and style are converted to an underscore with a hash as className.
+This can be written directly to a css.ts or css.tsx file.

 In development mode with we can see hot reloading preview by adding 'use client'.
-⚠︎ can't write directly to a tsx file.

-The className property and style are converted to an underscore with a hash as className.

 ## Style.create and Style.set